Published by Jeremy. Last Updated on July 11, 2022.

 When we went to Europe for our honeymoon and booked tickets on RENFE in Spain (one of the worst), we had to deal with language issues and a booking system that would not complete the booking outside of a very unusual combination of circumstances.
 This took several hours of trying, too.

-In times like this, we often wondered why there wasn't a train booking aggregate service, much like Kayak or Skyscanner is for flights.
+In times like this, we often wondered why there wasn't a train booking aggregate service, much like Kayak is for flights.
 Thankfully, since that horrendous booking one has finally launched and it is everything we've ever wanted- Omio.

 Our last train booking experience was just a few clicks and our tickets were in our inbox ready to go!